AlexJReid/blog/content/posts/druid-cdc/index.md

 A modification to an existing record is both a **retraction** of previously asserted record as well as an **addition** of the new, replacement record from that point in time onwards.
 Two events would be stored in Druid: one with the **old** values with `retraction: true` and one with the **new** values and `retraction: false`.
 Both events would take their event time from the change event.

-A retraction only needs to be emitted if a known dimension has changed.
+When modifying a record, a retraction only needs to be emitted if a known dimension has changed.
 Other changes can be disregarded.
 This can be deduced by comparing the dimension values in both the old and new images.

 ```clojure
 ;; Emit a retraction and an assertion if dims have different values